akinali94/e-commerce-microservices-java/README.md

 - If services can't communicate, check if all pods are running: `kubectl get pods`
 - For service-specific issues, check logs: `kubectl logs deployment/<service-name>`
 - If images aren't loading properly, ensure Minikube can access your Docker images: `eval $(minikube docker-env)`

+## Option 3 - Deploy to AWS Fargate using Terraform

+... coming soon.